-Are we born with a selfish nature?
+Are we born with sin and a selfish nature?
 Do we carry guilt from the original sin of Adam and Eve?
 Or are we born innocent as babes?
 Our perceptions of ourselves impact our faith, salvation, and behaviour.
 What we believe as faith communities, impacts our views of baptism, communion, and other ceremonies.
 Our interpretation of the creation story impacts whether we primarily see God as cursing humans or blessing humans and whether we as humans feel cursed or blessed.
 These are just a few of the questions that have caused separate denominations within the Christian family of believers.

 Over the centuries, Christians have struggled with balancing faith with actions.
 In earlier blogs, I examined biblical vs human teaching on who is a Christian and reviewed a history of Christian thinking in The Evangelicals: The Struggle to Shape America.